-Spring, alternate years (2) Case.
-Prerequisites: BIO 205, BIO 417 (Population and Community Ecology).
+Spring (2) Case.
+Prerequisites: BIOL 304, BIOL 417 (Population and Community Ecology).

 This is primarily a discussion-based course that introduces key theoretical concepts in the discipline of plant conservation, and examines the current literature focusing on the conservation of population, species, and communities.
 Students will present papers in the discussion sessions.
 Two class hours.